 Mobility Drives the Digital Workplace

-While the digital workplace is comprised of a number of technologies, mobility is “a key enabler,” as Tim Lydon previously wrote for IT Biz Advisor.
+While the digital workplace is comprised of a number of technologies, mobility is “a key enabler,” as Tim Lydon previously wrote for Point B and Beyond.
 This makes perfect sense, given the ubiquity of mobile devices.
 But whether these devices are distributed by enterprise IT or brought in by employees as part of a bring-your-own-device (BYOD) initiative, it is crucial that they are properly secured and supported.

 This means ensuring mobile devices work with other digital workplace technologies.
 Lydon writes, “Technology incompatibility can also cause challenges for the organization and its IT department, including loss of productivity, disrupted work-life balance (i.e., stress), security issues and lack of collaboration.”